Linesmerrill/express-mongo-sample-api/README.md

-# Release Dashboard API
+# Express Mongo Sample API

-This is a basic Node.js Express API for managing release information.
+This is a basic Node.js Express API.
 It uses MongoDB for data storage.

 ## Installation